nadvolod/testing-best-practices/README.md

 <br/>

-### :clap: Doing It Right Example: A link should be tested with a component test
+### :clap: Doing It Right Example: A link should be tested with a component test by

 **SUT**